Merrill Lynch Self Directed Account

 - Wealth Planning

-As with the Wealth Management division, the Private Banking service comes with a working one-on-one relationship with a financial expert—a Private Banker in this case.
-A relationship does need to be opened at a Bank of America location with a Private Banking unit, and not all locations have these.
+As with the Wealth Management division, the Private Banking service comes with a one-on-one relationship with a financial expert—a Private Banker in this case.
+A relationship does need to be opened at a Bank of America location with a Private Bank unit, and not all locations offer these services.

-Investing accounts can invest in money market mutual funds, some of which yield around 5.0% right now.
-And investment advisors with Merrill can access all sorts of other cash products, too.
-By default, Merrill uses an FDIC-sweep program that moves uninvested cash into Bank of America.
+Investing accounts can invest in money market mutual funds, and investment advisors with Merrill can also access other cash-management solutions.
+By default, Merrill uses the Merrill Lynch Bank Deposit Program, which moves uninvested cash into deposit accounts at Bank of America, N.A. and Bank of America California, N.A.

-If the debit cards and checkbooks from Bank of America aren’t sufficient for any reason, a brokerage account with Merrill can use the same tools.
+If the debit cards and checkbooks from Bank of America aren’t enough for any reason, a brokerage account with Merrill can use similar cash-management tools.

 Margin

 Margin can be enabled on an investing account within Merrill’s Wealth Management service.
 The cost of borrowing funds for trading purposes varies by three factors: a base lending rate, assets within the Bank of America family of companies, and the amount borrowed.
-The base lending rate resets every Monday.
+The base lending rate resets weekly.

 Merrill Wealth Management Fees

-Now we come to the part we’ve been alluding to: fees and minimums.
-The minimum investment amount at Merrill Lynch for Wealth Management is $250,000, generally speaking.
-Some programs within the Wealth Management branch have higher minimums.
-For example, Premium Access Strategies, which offers customizable portfolios and management fees, requires $5,000,000.
+Now we come to the part we’ve been building toward: fees and minimums.
+The minimum investment amount at Merrill Lynch for many Wealth Management relationships is fairly high, generally speaking.
+Some programs within the Wealth Management division have even higher requirements.
+Premium Access Strategies, for example, have separate eligibility requirements and additional agreements.

-Although the minimums are rather steep, management fees for advisory services are pretty standard for the industry.
-Wealth Management clients will pay no more than 1.75% of assets under management, at least for advisory accounts.
+Although the minimums can be steep, management fees for advisory services are fairly standard for the industry.
+Wealth Management clients will pay no more than 1.75% of assets under management in the Merrill Lynch Investment Advisory Program when working with an Advisor.
 Some advisory programs have lower fees than this.

-Although brokerage accounts themselves have no account minimums, some investment products, such as mutual funds, will have minimums.
+Although brokerage accounts themselves may not always require a formal account minimum, some investment products, such as mutual funds, will have minimums.

 Find a Financial Advisor